bitembassy/home-node/README.md

 Meanwhile you may want to [setup startup services for bitcoind, btc-rpc-explorer and eps](https://github.com/bitembassy/home-node#stage-1-bitcoin-eps-btc-rpc-explorer) and test a restart.

-Once the sync is complete, Electrum wallet should connect to EPS (a green circle on the bottom-right) and
+Once the sync is complete, Electrum wallet should connect to EPS (a green circle on the bottom-right) and we can continue to the Lightning part!

 ## c-lightning